 Alternatives to MSG

-Since MSG’s primary function is to stimulate the savory taste factor, there are many products available that can enhance the flavors of cooking and take the place of MSG:
+Since the primary function of MSG is to stimulate the savory taste factor, there are many products available that can enhance the flavors of cooking and take its place.